-utdoor air quality standards worldwide are intended to protect the most sensitive people in the population, yet studies linking outdoor pollution and health have observed associations even at pollutant levels well below the standards.12 One important regulated pollutant is particles $<2.5 \mu m$ in aerodynamic diameter (PM{2.5}), formed as a result of fossil-fuel combustion by motor vehicles and stationary sources such as power plants.
-These fine particles are of concern for health as they can deposit in the lower airways and gasexchanging portions of the lung, even reaching the circulatory system.3 Exposure to increased levels of outdoor particulate air pollution has been consistently linked to cardiovascular morbidity and mortality, and to changes in subclinical indicators of cardiovascular function.4 Inflammation due to oxidative stress may be one responsible mechanism,4 as suggested by both animal and human studies.5-7
+utdoor air quality standards worldwide are intended to protect the most sensitive people in the population, yet studies linking outdoor pollution and health have observed associations even at pollutant levels well below the standards.
+One important regulated pollutant is particles $<2.5 \ \mu m$ in aerodynamic diameter (PM2.5), formed as a result of fossil-fuel combustion by motor vehicles and stationary sources such as power plants.
+These fine particles are of concern for health as they can deposit in the lower airways and gasexchanging portions of the lung, even reaching the circulatory system.3 Exposure to increased levels of outdoor particulate air pollution has been consistently linked to cardiovascular morbidity and mortality, and to changes in subclinical indicators of cardiovascular function.4 Inflammation due to oxidative stress may be one responsible mechanism, as suggested by both animal and human studies.5-7

-Individuals with diabetes are at greater risk of dying8 and being hospitalised for heart disease9 during periods of high air pollution.
-Long-term exposure to PM{2.5} was associated with a higher relative risk of mortality among people with diabetes compared with the general population.10 Hence, those with diabetes may be considered a sensitive population.
-Examining the potential biological mechanisms responsible for this enhanced susceptibility, and identifying specific air pollution sources that may be more toxic, is therefore a priority for researchers and policy makers.4 Obesity is prevalent among people with diabetes and involves an increased inflammatory burden, thus lending plausibility to the idea that inflammation is involved in sensitivity to the cardiovascular effects of particles.11 12 include the intercellular adhesion molecule 1 (ICAM-1) and the vascular cell adhesion molecule 1 (VCAM-1), which are expressed on cell surfaces and are also found, in soluble form, in the plasma.14 Another inflammatory marker is von Willebrand factor (vWF): a polypeptide involved in the thrombotic pathway, and a marker of endothelial damage or dysfunction.15 Increased plasma levels of soluble ICAM-1 and VCAM-1, and vWF have been associated with inflammatory, cardiovascular and neoplastic disease outcomes,14-21 although VCAM-1 associations have been less consistent than for ICAM-1.17 18 22 Prospective studies have linked vWF with risk of heart attack and coronary heart disease.16 23 Increased levels of vWF and soluble VCAM-1 and ICAM-1 are also associated with diabetes prevalence,24 25 and higher VCAM-1 and ICAM-1 levels are associated with development of type 2 diabetes and its complications.25 26
+Individuals with diabetes are at greater risk of dying and being hospitalised for heart disease during periods of high air pollution.
+Long-term exposure to $PM{2.5}$ was associated with a higher relative risk of mortality among people with diabetes compared with the general population.
+Hence, those with diabetes may be considered a sensitive population.
+Examining the potential biological mechanisms responsible for this enhanced susceptibility, and identifying specific air pollution sources that may be more toxic, is therefore a priority for researchers and policy makers.
+Obesity is prevalent among people with diabetes and involves an increased inflammatory burden, thus lending plausibility to the idea that inflammation is involved in sensitivity to the cardiovascular effects of particles.

+Inflammation is a key pathway leading to atherosclerosis and subsequent adverse cardiovascular events, and several blood markers of inflammation are being evaluated for their ability to predict prevalent or incident cardiovascular disease.
+These include the intercellular adhesion molecule 1 (ICAM-1) and the vascular cell adhesion molecule 1 (VCAM-1), which are expressed on cell surfaces and are also found, in soluble form, in the plasma.
+Another inflammatory marker is von Willebrand factor (vWF): a polypeptide involved in the thrombotic pathway, and a marker of endothelial damage or dysfunction.15 Increased plasma levels of soluble ICAM-1 and VCAM-1, and vWF have been associated with inflammatory, cardiovascular and neoplastic disease outcomes,14-21 although VCAM-1 associations have been less consistent than for ICAM-1.17 18 22 Prospective studies have linked vWF with risk of heart attack and coronary heart disease.16 23 Increased levels of vWF and soluble VCAM-1 and ICAM-1 are also associated with diabetes prevalence, and higher VCAM-1 and ICAM-1 levels are associated with development of type 2 diabetes and its complications.25 26